Cultural explorations through fashion

-"We make comparisons to no one else but to ourselves, so we are constantly improving.
+“We make comparisons to no one but ourselves, so we are constantly improving.
 How do we move from point one to point two.
 There is a constant improvement in our techniques and the maturity in our designing style.
-What is important to us is that we keep making."
+What is important to us is that we keep making.”

-With a range of go-to material such as denim and textures such as leather, the duo is currently exploring softer materials to balance out the toughness and structured shapes of their designs.
+With a range of go-to materials such as denim and textures such as leather, the duo is currently exploring softer materials to balance out the toughness and structured shapes of their designs.
 They also enjoy mix-and-matching different patterns and cuts when designing an outfit.
-These explorations and priorities were evident as the models strutted the runway in their bold and bright ensembles.
+These explorations and priorities were evident as the models strutted on the runway in their bold and bright ensembles.

-The level of colour contrast and how the designs sat on the models' bodies demanded attention and made for an engaging visual conversation.
-It felt fun, whimsical and yet comfortable enough to dress in on an ordinary day to feel good about oneself.
+The level of colour contrast and how the designs sat on the models’ bodies demanded attention and made for an engaging visual conversation.
+They felt fun, whimsical and yet comfortable enough to dress in on an ordinary day to feel good about oneself.